HengyuanLiu/FLIMs/README.md

 2. The LLM output generation module uses the prompt dataset to generate model outputs
 3. The confidence score calculation module analyzes the model outputs, calculates confidence weights, and updates mutant suspicion scores

+## Configuration

+Before running the scripts, ensure:

+1. **Path Configuration**: All file paths are relative to the project root directory
+2. **Project Selection**: Modify the `buggy` dictionary in each script to specify target projects and versions
+3. **Output Directories**: The scripts will automatically create necessary output directories

 ## Notes

 1. Ensure all input file paths are correct before running the code
 2. There are dependencies between modules; please execute them in order
 3. Intermediate files and result files will be saved in their respective data directories
+4. The implementation supports multiple projects from Defects4J (Chart, Math, Closure, Lang, Mockito, Time)